isomerpages/dis-dotc/news/life-at-dotc/_posts/2024-09-14-post-Team Bonding at DOTC: Embracing Diversity and Collaboration.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/1_20240903_113322.jpg">
 </div>
-<p>The Digital Ops-Tech Centre (DOTC) recently hosted a team bonding activity
+<p>We recently held a team bonding activity that highlighted the unique talents
-that highlighted the unique talents and diverse perspectives of our team.
+and diverse perspectives of our team.
 During this engaging getaway, our team members participated in a creative session where they painted artistic tote bags, reinforcing our commitment to individuality and teamwork.</p>
 <p>DOTC takes pride in fostering a collaborative environment where dedicated
 professionals come together.
 Each team has its own personality, shaped by its members and the specific challenges they address.
 We believe in